General FAQs

 What is the process for getting a Credit Union member loan?

-Why do I need to provide additional information such as proof of income when applying for a loan?
+Why do I need to provide additional information, such as proof of income, when applying for a loan?

 Why did you ask me about my household income when applying for a loan?

-How do Top Up loans work?
+How do Top Up Loans work?

-When and how can I apply for a Top Up Loan?
+When and how can I apply for a Top Up loan?

 What if I’m struggling to repay my loan?

-Does GMBCU offer any loan protection?
+Does GMB Credit Union offer any loan protection?

-Family Credit Loan FAQs
+Family Loan FAQs

 What is a Family Credit Loan?

-How do I arrange for Child Benefit to be transferred to the Credit Union?
+How do I arrange for child benefit to be transferred to the Credit Union?

-Can I Top Up my Family loan?
+Can I top up my Family loan?

 Can I have another type of loan from the Credit Union?